 12. 1938 Goudey Joe Dimaggio RC #274

-Even decades later, the cards of Joe DiMaggio remain highly sought after among vintage card collectors.
-DiMaggio led the Yankees to nine world championships while captivating young and old, with his hitting, running and defensive skills; truly a great all-around ballplayer.
+Even decades later, Joe DiMaggio’s cards remain highly sought after among vintage card collectors.
+DiMaggio led the Yankees to nine world championships while captivating young and old with his hitting, running, and defensive skills; he was truly a great all-around ballplayer.

 13. 1954 Topps Hank Aaron RC #128

-The only true rookie card for "Hammerin" Hank Aaron is a highly demanded card even despite its widespread availability (PSA notes over 3800 Aaron rookies have been graded).
-Still, finding a mint version is a challenge, as there are only 30 PSA 9 versions and 2 Gem Mint--PSA 10 cards in existence.
+The only true rookie card for “Hammerin” Hank Aaron is highly demanded even despite its widespread availability (PSA notes that over 3,800 Aaron rookies have been graded).
+Still, finding a mint version is a challenge, as only 30 PSA 9 versions and 2 Gem Mint–PSA 10 cards exist.

-Aaron still has a huge collector base, given his popularity as a player, someone that many still consider to be the TRUE all time home run leader.
+Aaron still has a huge collector base given his popularity as a player.
+Many still consider him the true all-time home run leader.

 14. 1911 T205 Gold Border Ty Cobb